Click the link below to view our REBOOT strategy:

 We have done our best to keep our church family inspired, engaged, and updated through utilizing phone calls, text, online parties, and social media.

 We have been featured on local, state, and national television, internet, & radio broadcast stations for our innovative approaches during this unprecedented time.

 Is there a process to returning to a new normal as it relates to gathered worship?

 Yes.
-We are watching our limited capacity.
-Once our sanctuary is filled, you will have to view from several smaller overflow rooms.
+We are watching our capacity.
 TEMPERATURE CHECKS & SOCIAL DISTANCING IS ENCOURAGED; MASKS & FACE COVERINGS ARE REQUIRED.

-B) Before getting out of your car, please properly place on your mask.
-Upon entry, you must have your temperature recorded.
+B) Upon entry, you must have your temperature recorded.